microsoft/rushstack.io-website/pages/heft_tasks/eslint.md

 - [TypeScript]({% link pages/heft_tasks/typescript.md %}): The TypeScript compiler performs sophisticated type checking and semantic analysis that is the most important safeguard for program correctness.

 - **ESLint**: The lint rules supplement the compiler's checks with additional stylistic rules that are more subjective and highly customizable.
-Whereas TypeScript might detect that *"This function parameter is a string but was declared as a number"*, the linter would detect an issue such as *This class name should use PascalCase instead of camelCase.*  Unlike Prettier issues, fixing a lint issue may be a significant change and may even break an API contract.
+Whereas TypeScript might detect that *"This function parameter is a string but was declared as a number"*, the linter might detect an issue such as *"This class name should use PascalCase instead of camelCase."*  Unlike Prettier issues, fixing an ESLint issue may involve a significant code change, and may even break an API contract.

 - [API Extractor]({% link pages/heft_tasks/api-extractor.md %}): This is an additional validation check for library packages only.
 It ensures their API contracts are well-formed and properly documented.